marcilustra/Marbacus/README.md

 # Marbacus
-A simple HTML CSS and JS Calculator
+A simple HTML CSS and JS Calculator.
+The name is a play on Marc and Abacus. (poorly done).